MichaelSp/elasticsearch-logs-plugin/README.md

 ### To-Do (upcoming changes)

+- Store annotations with events to be able to recover them for display in Jenkins
+- Provide a JenkinsFileRunner mode option
+  - enabled will send additional events when nodes are started or updated to allow dynamic display of pipeline status outside of Jenkins
+  - disabled will store the annotations next to events

 ### License

 The following text should appear in the license section.

 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
 This file is licensed under the "Apache Software License, v.
-2" except as noted otherwise in the LICENSE file .”
+2" except as noted otherwise in the LICENSE file .ï¿½